yesimon/snakemake-cluster/README.md

 mkdir -p ~/bin && wget https://raw.githubusercontent.com/broadinstitute/qbsub/master/bin/qbsub -o ~/bin/qbsub && chmod +x ~/bin/qbsub
 ```

 Simply clone the repository and run `make`.
-This will be default install the
+This will by default install the
 `snakemake-cluster` script to `~/bin`.
 Therefore you will need to add `~/bin` to
 your `$PATH`.
 ```